 Important Tips for Global Entry Renewal

-- If you also need to renew/get a new passport or driver’s license, you must also update that information on your Trusted Traveler account.
+- If you also need to renew or get a new passport or driver’s license, you must also update that information on your Trusted Traveler account.

 - Changing your name?
 You won’t be able to update that online, so once you’ve received your new passport and driver’s license showing the change, you’ll have to go to an enrollment center to add the new documents to your account.
 Appointments are not accepted for this service, so you’ll need to do a walk-in.

 - If an interview is required for your renewal, and you are booked on an international flight, CBP may offer you the option of doing your interview upon arriving home.

 Personal Experience with Renewing Global Entry